 Fragrance and dye-free detergents are best for baby laundry and those with allergies or sensitive skin.

 Does Laundry Detergent Price Equal Quality?

-- Expensive: (Tide, Wisk, Persil).
-These are heavy duty detergents that include the enzymes, surfactants and other ingredients to remove most stains and heavy soil.
+- Expensive: (Tide, Persil ProClean) These are heavy-duty detergents that include enzymes, surfactants, and other ingredients to remove most stains and heavy soil.

-- Mid-level: (Purex, Gain, Arm & Hammer, all).
-These detergents include some enzymes to contribute to stain removal but contain far less then the heavy duty detergents.
-They work well on light soil if used correctly in the optimum water temperatures.
+- Mid-level: (Purex, Gain, Arm & Hammer, all) These detergents include some enzymes to contribute to stain removal but contain far less than the heavy-duty detergents.
+They work well on light soil if used correctly in optimum water temperatures.

-- Discount: (low end store brands, Xtra).
-These products rely heavily on surfactants that suspend soil until the water in your washer can flush them away.
-They are not good at removing stains or body soil from fabrics.
+- Discount: (low-end store brands, Foca, Xtra) These products rely heavily on surfactants that suspend soil until the water in your washer can flush them away.
+They are not the best at removing stains or body soil from fabrics.

-Consumer Reports Magazine, Good Housekeeping Institute and other unbiased testing institutions have consistently shown and listed Tide, Wisk and Persil as the best cleaning detergents on the market.
-However, many of the mid-level products work very well on light and medium soil.
-Much of laundry success is in using the right water temperatures, pre-treating stains and not overloading the washer.
+Consumer Reports Magazine, Good Housekeeping Institute, and other unbiased testing institutions have consistently shown and listed Tide and Persil ProClean as the best cleaning detergents on the market.
+However, many of the mid-level products work very well on light and medium soil and can save you money.
+Much of laundry success is in using the right water temperatures, pre-treating stains, and not overloading the washer.
 Only you can determine the best detergent choice for your family's laundry.

 Ferri, Ada, Osset, Miquel, Konstadinos, Abeliotis, Amberg, Caroline, Cevza, Candan, Owens, Jeremy, et al. Laundry Performance: Effect of Detergent and Additives on Consumer Satisfaction.
 Tenside Surfactants Detergents, vol. 53, no. 4, 2016. doi:10.3139/113.110451